Theo2co/adanalysts-template-website/storydata.md

     <div class="chat-bubble">
       <div class="chat-name">LEONARD · NETWORK NERD</div>
       <p>
-        The point estimate is slightly positive, but the evidence is weak:
-        <strong>p = 0.1314</strong>, and the confidence interval still spans negative values.
+        The point estimate is slightly positive, but the evidence is weak (the p-value is p = 0.1314), and the confidence interval still spans negative values.
       </p>
     </div>
   </div>